wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 Deploying Plugin To Shuffleboard
 --------------------------------
-In order to load a plugin to the shuffleboard, you will need to generate a jar file of the plugin and put it in the ``~/Shuffleboard/plugins`` folder.
+In order to load a plugin in Shuffleboard, you will need to generate a jar file of the plugin and put it in the ``~/Shuffleboard/plugins`` folder.
 This can be done automatically from gradle as noted:

 .. code-block::groovy